Azure-Samples/ms-identity-python-webapp/README.md

 or download and extract the repository .zip file.

-> Given that the name of the sample is quite long, you might want to clone it in a folder close to the root of your hard drive, to avoid file name lenghth limitations when running on Windows.
+> Given that the name of the sample is quite long, you might want to clone it in a folder close to the root of your hard drive, to avoid file name length limitations when running on Windows.

 ### Step 2:  Register the sample application with your Azure Active Directory tenant